eddiesmo/papers/Summaries/Resnet.md

 - Revolution of depth: GoogLeNet was 22 layers with 6.7 top-5 error,
 Resnet is 152 layers with 3.57 top-5 error
 - Light on complexity: the 34 layer baseline is 18% of the FLOPs(multiply-adds) of VGG.
+    - Resnet 152 has lower time complexity than VGG-16/19
 - Extends well to detection and segmentation tasks
 - Just stacking more layers gives worse performance.
 Why?
 In theory:
     > A deeper model should not have